 Atkins also says not to get fooled by the country looking to be on the smaller side.
 “Despite its size, it packs a punch as it offers visitors rainforest, Mayan ruins, caves, adventure tours, white sand beaches, and of course it’s home to the second-longest barrier reef in the world, the Mesoamerican Reef,” he said.
 “This living, breathing UNESCO World Heritage site offers some of the best snorkeling, diving, and reef fishing in the world year after year.
 The locals are extremely friendly and welcoming, and they love food & beer, so it’s a country that is very easy to fall in love with after just one visit.”

 Modern Money Etiquette: Who To Tip When You’re Traveling

-Istanbul, Turkey’s largest city in terms of population, has emerged as a destination both for those looking to travel on a budget and for those who have a bit more to spend on vacation, said Sean Lau, a travel expert and travel blogger at LivingOutLau.
+Istanbul, Turkey’s largest city in terms of population, and has started to emerged as a destination both for those looking to travel on a budget and for those who have a bit more to spend on vacation, said Sean Lau, a travel expert and travel blogger at LivingOutLau.